-Casa de Amparo staff utilize an affirming approach to validate residents' identity and help create an inclusive space for all.
+Casa de Amparo staff utilize an affirming approach to validate residents' identity and help create a safe and inclusive space for all.
 Information from the youth is used to develop their individualized Needs and Services Plan and ensures consistency with their individualized treatment plan and goals.
 If the youth identifies as part of a specialty population such as LGBTQ+ or SOGIE, this information is incorporated into their Needs and Services Plan using the resident's own language and ideas.
-Program Therapists and Case Managers ensure LGBTQ+ and SOGIE residents are provided a safe environment and relevant educational activities.
-Based on their individual needs, preferences and interests, youth may participate both on-site and with external community providers.
+Program Therapists, Case Managers and therapeutic milieu staff ensure youth in the LGBTQ+ and SOGIE communities are provided a safe and nurturing environment with inclusive and client-focused activities.
+Based on their individual needs, preferences and interests, youth may also participate both on-site and with external community providers if determined safe and appropriate by their Child and Family Team.